danielpinelli/primers-design/README.md

 ```
  ![Number of mismatch with reverse (y) and forward (x) primers](Mismatch1.png)
 ```
-Testing the conservation of the priming sites.
+## Step 10: Testing the conservation of the priming sites and create a graph
 ```
 MS_DL1.forward = ecopcr.forward.shanon(ecopcr = fishpcr, group = is_a_fish)
 MS_DL1.reverse = ecopcr.reverse.shanon(ecopcr = fishpcr, group = is_a_fish)